intel/pmem-csi/README.md

 illustrates how a cache volume gets provisioned in Kubernetes using PMEM-CSI driver.

-**NOTE**: Cache volumes are local to node not Pod.
-If two Pods using the same cache volume runs on the same node, will not get their own local volume, instead they endup sharing the same PMEM volume.
+**NOTE**: Cache volumes are local to node not pod.
+If two pods using the same cache volume runs on the same node, will not get their own local volume, instead they endup sharing the same PMEM volume.
 Applications has to consider this and use available Kubernetes